rust-lang/rustc_codegen_gcc/Readme.md

 ## Motivation

 The primary goal of this project is to be able to compile Rust code on platforms unsupported by LLVM.
-A secondary goal is to check if using the gcc backend will provide any compilation speed improvement.
+A secondary goal is to check if using the gcc backend will provide any run-time speed improvement for the programs compiled using rustc.

 ## Building